wlwl2/csharp-console-folder/README.md

 .gitignore file deals with VS Code and Visual Studio.

+## Getting Started

+**You cannot run the sample project if you open VS Code in the folder/directory this README.md file is in.**
+To test out the sample project, **open the "HelloWorld" project folder provided- with VS Code.**

 ## New projects

 1. Create a folder for the new project.